Covid cases climb to 122 in Odisha with 4 new patients

 Four persons, including a woman, tested positive for COVID-19 in Odisha on Wednesday, taking the total number of cases to 122 in the state, officials said.
-A 77-year-old man from Bhubaneswar is among the fresh infectant.
+A 77-year-old man from Bhubaneswar is among those infected.
 This is the first Covid case in the capital city after a gap of 14 days.
 The previous confirmed case was reported here on April 14.

 The total number of persons infected with the deadly virus in Bhubaneswar now stands at 47.
 Of them, 20 are undergoing treatment and 26 have recovered.
 A man had died on April 6.
 Besides in Bhubaneswar, one new case each was reported from Keonjhar, Deogarh and Jharsuguda districts, the Information and Public Relations department said, adding three of the new patients had recently returned from West Bengal.